 Active travel will need to take up a good deal of the shift from private motor vehicles for intra-Oxford trips.
 This is going to require a combination of reducing motor traffic volumes and, where those remain substantial, reallocating space to wider footpaths and adequate width cycle tracks separated from motor vehicles.

-Traffic volumes on main roads inside Oxford need to be reduced to the point where bus services run smoothly without separate bus lanes, allowing space to be reallocated to footpaths and cycle tracks.
+Traffic volumes on main roads inside Oxford need to be reduced to the point where bus services run smoothly without separate bus lanes, allowing space to be reallocated to footpaths and cycle tracks, and with junctions that prioritise walking and cycling.
 We need drastically improved cycling routes along routes such as Botley Rd, Woodstock Rd, St Clements, Iffley Rd, the Hollow Way, Donnington Bridge Rd, and Marston Rd.
 As well as trips around the city, this will support trips to areas on the periphery of Oxford such as Littlemore, Botley, the Northern Gateway, and Barton, which are where growth is planned.

 As mentioned in the proposal, other routes will need to be blocked to through traffic to prevent rat-running (Divinity/Southfield is one obvious example).
 In order for this to work coherently, it should be done as part of the creation of coherent low traffic neighbourhoods across Oxford, making walking and cycling short trips more attractive.
 We also need improvements in last-half-mile walking and cycling access at employment sites and destinations such as the hospitals, the Old Rd Campus, and the business parks, both to support direct trips and to make it easy to reach bus services.